 Radiocommunications in the Caribbean

 The Dutch Authority for Digital Infrastructure is responsible for the execution and enforcement of telecommunications for Bonaire, Saba and St. Eustatius.
-You can contact us for information about which radio equipment you may use, licenses for the use of radio frequencies information on the import of radio equipment (customs), radio exams and submitting complaints about interference on or from radio equipment.
+You can contact us for information about which radio equipment you may use, licences for the use of radio frequencies information on the import of radio equipment (customs), radio exams and submitting complaints about interference on or from radio equipment.

 Tasks of the Authority for Digital Infrastructure on the BES-islands